Unraveling dark Higgs mechanism via dark photon production at an e^+ e^- collider: Final-state radiation (FSR) in the dark sector

 The DP can be generated by high energy charged particles via the kinetic mixing.
 Because the mixing parameter $\varepsilon$ is very small, we consider the process with only one DP in the final state.
 In our dark sector model with a Higgs mechanism, there are 3-point couplings between dark Higgs and DP, such as $A'_\mu A'^\mu s$ and $ A'^\mu ( a\! \stackrel{\leftrightarrow}{\partial_\mu}\! s ) $.
 So it is possible for a final-state DP to emit a dark Higgs if $\alpha'$ is not too small.
-This dark Higgs emitting process, $A'\to A' s$, will be called the dark final-state radiation (FSR) in the rest of this paper.
+This dark Higgs emitting process, $A'\to A' s$, will be called the dark FSR in the rest of this paper.

 To deal with the dark FSR, we adopt the method as illustrated in the diagrammatic sketch Fig.~\ref{fig:vs}.
 Comparing to the center-of-mass energy $\sqrt{s}$ for a certain collider, if $(m_{A'} + m_s)$ is not too small, the fixed-order calculation is valid.
 But when $(m_{A'} + m_s) \ll \sqrt{s}$, the description of collinear radiation by the fixed-order calculation will show unphysical enhancement or divergence.
-Similar to parton shower in the SM, we use the so-called dark shower to re-sum multiple radiation processes and describe this collinear radiation~\cite{Bengtsson:1986et,Chen:2016wkt,Collins:1984kg,Collins:1989gx,Sudakov:1954sw}.
-Then the result of dark shower should be merged with the fixed-order result which describes the non-collinear phase space to give a complete events distribution.
-Detailed discussion about dark shower and the merging method will be given in following sections.
+Similar to parton shower~\cite{Bengtsson:1986et,Chen:2016wkt,Collins:1984kg,Collins:1989gx,Sudakov:1954sw} in the SM, we use the so-called dark shower~\cite{Buschmann:2015awa,Kim:2016fdv,Chen:2018uii,Chigusa:2022act} to re-sum multiple radiation processes and describe this collinear radiation.
+Then the result of dark shower should be merged with the fixed-order result, which describes the non-collinear phase space, to give a complete events distribution.
+Detailed discussions about dark shower and the merging method are given in the following.